 In this example, a producer wants to allow client devices that match both a particular host type and host name access to the engineering partition.
-This can be achieved by combining the hosttype and hostname rules using the AND operator.
+This can be achieved by combining the host-type and host-name conditions using the AND operator.
 Requests from devices that match only the host type or host name, or none of these, are served from the default partition.